isomerpages/moh-upec/_our-work/Community Responsiveness/FAQs on CPR and AED.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong>A:</strong> Yes!
 The steps to perform CPR are the same.
 Chest compressions
-are performed at the center of victim’s chest (lower half of sternum bone) and not at the abdomen.</p>
+are performed at the centre of the victim’s chest (lower half of sternum) and not at the abdomen.</p>
 </div>
 </details>